nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 - Ensure that the predetermined path can be traversed in the allotted time of three minutes

+- The top level controller communicates with the low level controller through USB.
+The low controller will then send a PWM signal to the motor driver that will control the motor's speed.
+The low level controller will also send a digital signal to the motor driver that will control the direction of the motor.

 ## Constraints
 - Weight of the robot ( $\approx$ 12 kg)
 - Maximum travel speed required (0.2032 m/s)
 - Motor torque required (0.0715 Nm per motor)

+### Socioeconomic Consideration
+- Motor chosen will operate at $\approx$ 90% of it's maximum efficiency.
+This will help conserve power and reduce battery charging costs.

 ## Buildable Schematics